Frequently Asked Questions

 General EHE Scholarship Notification and Acceptance Questions

-EHE Scholarship announcements usually come in mid/late April.
+EHE Scholarship announcements usually are sent in mid-May.
 If you are selected for an EHE Scholarship you will receive an email notifying you of the award and the processes for accepting your scholarship.
 If you are not selected for a scholarship you also will be notified of the decision and we will keep your application on file in case something opens up for which you are eligible.

 All EHE scholarships are processed through the Financial Aid system at Ohio State.
-Your scholarship will be added to your student account in two equal payments before the beginning of autumn and spring semesters (unless a distribution request is made at least 10 days before the semester begins).
+Your scholarship will be disbursed to your student account in two equal payments 10 days prior to the first day of autumn and spring semesters.

 If your tuition and fees are paid and you have a zero balance with the university you will receive your scholarship distribution as a refund which can be used to pay for books, housing, research supplies or any other costs associated with attending Ohio State.
 In order to receive your refund quickly and safely, it is recommended that you establish direct deposit with the University.
 More details about direct deposit can be found from the Office of the Controller.